-Students take two to four seminars each semester in addition to The London Experience.
+Students take two to four seminars during the semester, depending on the track selected below, in addition to the London Experience.
 The number of seminars taken is dependent upon whether or not a student is participating in the internship track.
 Each course typically meets once each week for 2.5 hours.
 The program’s resident faculty director teaches one course in his or her area of expertise and London-based faculty drawn from local universities teach five or six additional seminars.
 Each course uses London as part of the classroom, taking full advantage of museums, galleries, archives, architectural sites, and other resources.

 Students on the program will choose one of the following three tracks:

 - Take three Honors seminars while interning with an organization in London tailored to your interests and skills.
 Open to all UNC students meeting eligibility criteria.